 When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, an individual care plan will be developed to assist the student in safely accessing the school environment.
-To inquire about the district's food allergy management plan please contact the superintendent's office at 806-658-4501.
+To inquire about the district's food allergy management plan please contact

+Michael Lee, Interim Superintendent at 806-658-4501.

-[See Celebrations on page 34 and policy FFAF for more information.]
+[See Celebrations and policy FFAF for more information.]